loind/ShellScript/README.md

 Use: puttygen

 ## ssh.sh
-Listing remote server by reading config in ~/.ssh/config
+Listing remote server by scan in ~/.ssh/config